Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and Heegaard Floer homology

 \item Compressing hyperboxes of chain complexes commutes with tensor products of hyperboxes.
 If $\cC$ and $\cD$ are hyperboxes of chain complexes, and $\widehat{\cC}$ denotes compression, then there is a choice of ordering of the axis directions used to compute the compression so that

 \end{enumerate} \end{lem} \begin{proof} Claim~\eqref{stack-v-compress-1} is essentially the definition of the pairing between hyperboxes.
 Similarly~\eqref{stack-v-compress-2} is clear.
 For claim~\eqref{stack-v-compress-3}, we use the inductive perspective on compression from Section~\ref{sec:compression}.
-Compress the axis directions for $\cC$ first, and then compress the axis directions for $\cD$.
-Write $\ve{d}_1$ for the size of $\cC$ and $\ve{d}_2$ for the size of $\cD$.
-Consider the effect of compressing the last axis direction of $\cD$.
-Write $\ve{d}_2=(d_{2,1},\dots, d_{2,n})$.
-Recall that we construct $\widehat{\cD}$ by writing $\cD$ as the stacking of $d_{2,1}\cdots d_{2,n-1}$ hyperboxes of size $(1,1,\dots,1,d_{2,n})$, each of which we compress by function composition, and then restack to obtain a hyperbox $\cD_n$ of size $(d_{2,1},d_{2,2},\dots,d_{2,n-1}, 1)$.
-We then repeat this procedure $n$ times.
-If $\cD^{s}$ was one of the constituent hyperboxes of size $(1,1,\dots,d_{2,n})$, we wrote $\cD^s$ as 1-dimensional hyperbox
+Suppose that $\cC$ is a hyperbox of size $(d_1,\dots, d_n)$ and $\cD$ is a hyperbox of size $(d_{1}',\dots, d_m')$.
+We use the partial compression operations $\frc$ described in Section~\ref{sec:compression}.
+To show the main claim, it suffices to show that